NixOS/rfcs/rfcs/0145-doc-strings.md

 # Summary
 [summary]: #summary

-Propose a standard format for Doc-comments.
+Propose a standard format specification for Doc-comments.

 This RFC includes two concerns that define a doc-comment:

 - Outer format rules to allow distinction between regular comments and doc-comments
 - Inner format rules that describe the required format of the content.

-However, both concerns relate closely to each other; We thought it made sense and reduced bureaucracy to address that in a single RFC.
+However, both concerns relate closely to each other; It makes sense and reduces bureaucracy to address that in a single RFC.

 # Motivation
 [motivation]: #motivation

 The following are the envisioned goals.

-- be able to generate documentation from code for any nix expression.
+- Be able to generate documentation from code for any nix expression.
-- be able to distinguish between documentation-relevant comments and unrelated comments.
+- Be able to distinguish between documentation-relevant comments and unrelated comments.
-- make doc comments easy to write and read
+- Make doc comments easy to write and read
-- be able to parse and render doc comments nicely
+- Be able to parse and render doc comments nicely
-- standardize a format for doc comments that further RFCs can extend
+- Standardize a format for doc comments that further RFCs can extend

-This RFC is a significant change to the existing documentation convention but allows distinguishing between regular and doc comments.
+This RFC is a significant change to existing documentation conventions.
+It allows distinguishing between regular and doc comments.
 Having distinction is essential because arbitrary code comments should not end up in generated documentation.

 > Hint: Generating static documentation is controvert topic in nixpkgs.
 We found that it is impossible to generate accurate documentation statically.
 A correct solution would involve the evaluation of expressions in some way.
-This already goes deeply into implementation details and is thus not discussed further in this document.
-However, we envision solutions to solve this issue.

 ## Current State

+Currently, Nix does not specify doc comments.
+Over time there evolved certain conventions, But the nix-community never specified those.
+Within this RFC, we want to clarify which convention we should use, harmonize and improve the format for doc-comments to achieve the envisioned goals.

-We currently utilize a `doc-comment`-like functionality to build a subset of static documentation for nix functions. (e.g., nixpkgs.lib documentation via: [nixdoc](https://github.com/nix-community/nixdoc))
+We use a tool called [nixdoc](https://github.com/nix-community/nixdoc) to use a `doc-comment'- like functionality, which allows us to build a subset of static documentation of the `nixpkgs.lib` functions.
-Many inconsistently written comments document specific parts of nixpkgs and other nix-frameworks (see [references-to-this](#references-to-the-problems-above)).

-We use some of them to generate documentation automatically. (e.g., nixpkgs/lib via [nixdoc](https://github.com/nix-community/nixdoc) )

-This solution requires much manual work; more specifically, *nixdoc* is a custom tool that works only for that purpose.
+The format of a doc-comment was, however, never specified.
+The nix community does not understand the rules enforced by `nixdoc`, which we believe is one of the reasons for its lack of adoption.

 Here is an example of the format understood by *nixdoc*: